Campaigning on Your Behalf

 New Video Campaign to Highlight Challenges Faced by People Living with MND

-As a result of this survey, the Irish Motor Neurone Disease Association (IMNDA) has announced the launch of a new awareness video campaign in collaboration with CB Media.
+So, because of these findings, we announced the launch of a new awareness video campaign in collaboration with CB Media.
 The series of powerful and personal videos sheds light on the everyday challenges faced by people living with Motor Neurone Disease (MND) in Ireland.
-The project aims to raise awareness about the struggles people with MND endure and how society can offer more support and understanding.

 The IMNDA hopes that this project will prompt viewers to reflect on how they can make a difference in the lives of people living with MND, from offering practical support to simply being more understanding in everyday situations.